The plan to build up the light tank brigade in the IDF.!!

 These brigades will not have Merkava tanks, they will mainly have Chinese type 96 tanks (photo No’- 1) and Chinese IFV called VN-17.
 (Picture #2) China has about 2,500 type 96 tanks and I would love to purchase them all.

-The light tank brigade will have 4 main battalions and they are:
+The light tank brigade will have some battalions and they are:

-1. One battalion of Chinese Combat Vehicles upgraded from the type 96 tank
+1. 2-3 battalion of Chinese Combat Vehicles upgraded from the type 96 tank

 Photo No’-1 the Chinese type 96